A Guide to Carolina Hurricanes Hockey in Raleigh, N.C.

 --@RoyCooperNC https://t.co/VRq7jfRq5z

-Coming off back-to-back record-setting regular season finishes, the entirety of the Canes' core roster returns to the ice this year (forwards Sebastian Aho and Andrei Svechnikov, plus defensemen Jacob Slavin and Brent Burns, are among the fan favorites and best-selling jerseys), and the team added lefty veteran defenseman Dmitry Orlov as a free agent signing, to boot.
+Coming off another trip to the Eastern Conference Finals last year, much of the Canes' core roster returns to the ice this season (forwards Sebastian Aho, Seth Jarvis and Andrei Svechnikov, plus defensemen Jacob Slavin and Alexander Nikishin, are among the fan favorites and best-selling jerseys), and 2021 draft pick Jackson Blake is back for his second full season in the big leagues.

 Whether you're new to hockey, new to the Canes or just don't want to miss out on the hottest ticket in town, we have some frequently asked visitor questions answered here to help guide your game day!